mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

     .ToListAsync();
 ```

-Using this context object with helper methods:
+Using the context object with helper methods:

 ```cs
 var keysetContext = dbContext.Users